From Inspire to Rumiyah: does instructional content in online jihadist magazines lead to attacks?

 x

-Tags: ISIS, Mass Media, Violent Jihadism
+Tags: Islamic State of Iraq and Syria (ISIS), Mass Media, Violent Jihadism